.png)

 -

-Backup Withholding Status – Whether you’re subject to backup withholding.
+Backup Withholding Status – Most people can leave this blank unless you’ve been told you’re subject to it.

 -